icpc/ccs-specs/readme.md

   "Problems" to "Problem"), renamed "File" to "File reference" and "Notification object" to "Notification", and updated all cross-references accordingly.
-- Added a style guide to be used for all specifications.
+- Added `score` field to [runs](json_format#runs) for scoring contests, with a note that per-run scores are not well-defined for most problems.

 ## References